Your goal once a new customer comes into your spa is to get them to come back. Follow these tips to turn new customers into repeat customers.

 Also, listening to your guests and hearing what they are saying, and what they want, will help you figure out what will work best for your particular customer base, and motivate them to return to your spa.

+Use these tips to turn new customers into repeat customers.
 Establish a communicative and responsive relationship, and the rest will fall into place.

 Spa Executive magazine is published by Book4Time, the world’s most innovative spa, salon, wellness, and activity management software.
 Learn more at Book4Time.com